-UNDER NO CIRCUMSTANCES SHOULD FLÁMMABLE MATERIALS, SUCH AS GASOLINE OR PAINT THINNER BE USED OR STORED IN THE VICINITY OF THIS WATER HEATER, VENT-AIR INTAKE SYSTEM OR IN ANY LOCATION FROM WHICH FUMES COULD REACH THE WATER HEATER OR VENT-AIR INTAKE SYSTEM.
+UNDER NO CIRCUMSTANCES SHOULD FLAMMABLE MATERIALS, SUCH AS GASOLINE OR PAINT THINNER BE USED OR STORED IN THE VICINITY OF THIS WATER HEATER, VENT-AIR INTAKE SYSTEM OR IN ANY LOCATION FROM WHICH FUMES COULD REACH THE WATER HEATER OR VENT-AIR INTAKE SYSTEM.

-To Fill the Water Heater
+To Fill The Water Heater

-- Close the water heater drain valve.
+Close the water heater drain valve.
 This water heater utilizes a ball valve; when closing the valve, the stem will spin indefinitely.
 Confirm it is closed by ensuring the slot on the stem is perpendicular to the valve body.
-If alternative water connections are provided but not used, make certain they are plugged (i.e. space heating & alternate top connections). - Open the cold-water supply shut-off valve. - 3.
-Open several hot water faucets to allow air to escape from the system. - 4.
+If alternative water connections are provided but not used, make certain they are plugged (i.e. space heating & alternate top connections).

+- 3. Open several hot water faucets to allow air to escape from the system. - 4.
 When a steady stream of water flows from the faucets, the water heater is filled.
-Close the faucets and check for water leaks at the water heater drain valve, combination temperature and pressure relief valve and the hot and cold-water connections.
+Close the faucets and check for water leaks at the water heater drain valve, combination temperature and pressure relief valve and the hot and cold water connections.